July 10, 2026 | Terry Smith

 What is the MultiFlow Stretcher?

-The new MultiFlow Low X-Ray Stretcher from Felgains combines an industry-leading minimum platform height of 420mm with a full X-Ray tunnel to bring a new standard of patient safety to your emergency department.
+The MultiFlow Ultra Low X-Ray Stretcher from Felgains combines an industry-leading minimum platform height of 420mm with a full X-Ray tunnel to bring a new standard of patient safety to your emergency department.

 Key Features and Specifications